 Tourism is one of the most dynamic sectors in Kerala contributing significantly to its employment, revenue and foreign exchange earnings.
 Western Ghats is central to Kerala’s tourism landscape with its hill stations, forests, waterfalls and wildlife which attracts millions of visitors annually to Kerala.
 But its ecological vulnerability has invited lots of criticisms against the development of tourism in these regions.
 Landslide has been the one of the most critical issues that have drawn attention towards the Western Ghats’ environmental instability.
 This paper explores how sustainable tourism can be envisioned within such ecologically fragile contexts, focusing on Wayanad as a microcosm of the larger challenges facing Kerala’s Western Ghats.

 A cluster of studies recently have examined the relationships between tourism, economic development and environmental quality.
 The discourse on sustainable tourism emphasizes a critical balance between development and conservation, a mandate especially vital for ecologically fragile regions like the Western Ghats.
 Managing complexity is paramount, necessitating a complexity-aware design approach that is interdisciplinary (Crabolu, 2025).
-The field is defined by three interconnected pillars: maintaining environmental integrity, ensuring community resilience, and establishing robust governance.
+The field is defined by three interconnected pillars: maintaining environmental integrity, ensuring community resilience and establishing robust governance.
 Research on tourism-environment relationships shows that environmental concerns often dominate media discourse (Macdonald et al., 2023).
 Moving beyond conservation, the concept of regenerative tourism is explored, focusing on systems that actively enhance ecological health, reflecting the perceptions of destination planners (Pung et al., 2024).
 This proactive stance extends to influencing visitor behavior; for instance, marine tourism experiences can boost visitors’ climate engagement regarding vulnerable ecosystems (Waters et al., 2026).
 Furthermore, quality of experience, where travel moves from restoration to transformation, is increasingly valued, underscoring the shift from mass volume to high-quality, reflective journeys (Bai et al., 2025; Xu & Chia, 2025).

 In fragile rural areas, the social dimension of sustainability is tied to local resilience and equitable participation.
 Studies highlight the importance of community-based tourism (CBT), examining how it promotes gender inclusivity (Nikjoo et al., 2025) and how traditional knowledge—such as that found in indigenous Newar communities—can reimagine and sustain local models (Shrestha et al., 2025).
 This community focus is crucial for disaster recovery, where the engagements of residents in post-disaster tourism define the destination's recovery narrative (Lundin & Soulard, 2025).
 Supporting this framework, homecoming tourism is found to generate valuable community social capital (Gálvez-García et al., 2025).
 However, the dynamics of rural tourism are complex, requiring careful analysis to prevent the displacement of local economies and the creation of gentrified space versus co-created place (Wang et al., 2025; Ruiz-Ballesteros & González-Portillo, 2025).